DataStax-Examples/astra-loom/README.md

 Loom is a thread based chat server, where users can send messages to one or more threads via hashtags (ex.
 "I'm heading to the park at noon #family #friends #frisbee_club" ).
 Users can subscribe to new threads they see by clicking them and start new threads but just adding a new hashtag to a message.

 ## How this works
-The app demonstrates working with DataStax Astra, Elixir, and Phoenix Liveviews together.
+The app demonstrates working with DataStax Astra DB, Elixir, and Phoenix Liveviews together.
 The project attempts to make the best use of this stack.
-Messages histories are saved and loaded in Astra, while new messages are shared via Phoenix channels between all active users in a "thread".
+Messages histories are saved and loaded in Astra DB, while new messages are shared via Phoenix channels between all active users in a "thread".
 The goal is a fast, scalable, and durable chat/messaging application.

 ## Get Started
 To build and play with this app, follow the build instructions that are located here: [https://github.com/DataStax-Examples/astra-loom](https://github.com/DataStax-Examples/astra-loom#prerequisites)

 <!--- STARTEXCLUDE --->
-# Running Astra Loom
+# Running Astra DB Loom
 Follow the instructions below to get started.

 ## Prerequisites